 Quuu is a content curation platform that helps users discover and share content on social media.
 It offers hand-curated content suggestions reviewed by humans than algorithms to enhance social media presence.

 To use it, you select the topics you’re interested in, decide how many times a day – and when – you want to post to your social profiles, and let Quuu do the rest.
 You also have the option to manually approve content.
 You can use Quuu for free, though you’ll have to upgrade to use updates more than once and more social profiles.
 Paid plans start at $15 per month.

 Scoop.it has been one of the major content curation tools for some time.
 It lets you create a topic page and suggests content based on the interests and news sources you specify, such as RSS feeds.
 Then you can quickly publish those to the page and share it as a resource for your audience.

-According to UpContent, marketers spend 700 million hours a year on content discovery.
+According to UpContent, marketers spend millions of hours a year on content discovery.
 The company’s goal is to reduce that time significantly.

 To use UpContent, you create a topic, then the tool finds the most relevant results, which you can read within the app.
 Filter results by influence or shareability, then select and schedule the best content for sharing on social media.
-UpContent is free for a single user with a single topic.
-Pro plans start at $10 per month.
+UpContent has a free trial, paid plans start at $95 per month.